 - Completed visa application (download the application for Americans).
 Be sure to complete all fields, even if the answer is "no" or "n/a."

 - Passport.
-Must be the original, not a copy.
+Must be the original, not a copy, and have two opposing pages free of any stamps.

 - One passport photo.
 Have these taken at your local FedEx Office location.
 Do not attempt to make them yourself.

 - Invitation.
-So far, it appears to be OK to use a fax or scanned copy of the invitation in the US for tourist or business visas.
-Others generally require the original invitation.
+At present (as of January 2017), it appears to be OK to use a fax or scanned copy of the invitation in the US for tourist or business visas.

-- Student visas will need to submit HIV test results as well.
+- Student visas necessitate HIV test results as well.

-The visa will be glued directly into your passport.
+The visa will usually be glued directly into your passport.

 Registering Your Visa